marczz/mzlinux_pages/social_networks/sip.md

 -   <a name="discord"></a>{{< wp "Discord_(software)"  "Discord" >}} (proprietary)
     is a proprietary freeware VoIP application designed for gaming communities.
 The multi-platform Discord client is built on the Electron framework.
-It allows voice calling, Video calling and screensharing, text messaging, media and files.
+It allows voice calling, video calling and screensharing, text messaging, media and files.

     There are paid addons and gadgets.